ornao/pp3-bullshit/README.md

 ### Languages

+- Python

 ### Frameworks & Tools

+- Git was used for version control
+- [GitHub](https://github.com/) was used as a remote repository to store project code
+- [Google Sheets](https://www.google.co.uk/sheets/about/) were used to store player usernames

 ### Libraries

 #### Python Libraries

+- os - used to add a seperate line to terminal underneath text
+- random - used to shuffle deck, control computer choices of card selection and calling bullshit
+- sys & sleep - used to create a typing effect within the games rules

 #### Third Party Libraries

+- [colorama](https://pypi.org/project/colorama/) - used this library to add color to the terminal to differenciate players
+- gspread - used to add and manipulate data in my Google spreadsheet and to interact with Google APIs

 [Back to Table Of Contents](#table-of-contents)